cjmj96/data-cleaning-and-transformation/documentation/README.md

 1. Inappropiate data types: Present in every table.
 2. Outliers: Present in the listing and calendar table.
-3. Mistyped names: Present in the listing table.
+3. Invalid values: Present in the listing table.
 4. Blank values: Present in every table.
 5. Missing values: Present in the listing and calendar table.
 Their presence varies from low, high or absolute degree in some variables.